mattpodwysocki/blog_posts/mapbox-mcp-crewai-updated.md

 Either way, the MCP server will automatically expose all available Mapbox tools ([see full tool list](./mapbox-mcp-intro.md#core-tools)) to any agent that includes this configuration.

 **For this tutorial, we'll use the local server** since it provides the best development experience and the code example is already configured for it.
-But feel free to swap in the hosted configuration—everything else works exactly the same!
+But feel free to swap in the hosted configuration.
+Everything else works exactly the same!

 ## Building a Multi-Agent Travel Planner